Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Implementation Details

 \subsection{Numerical Computation of the Gradient and Hessian matrix of Loss Function}

-The direct estimation of the gradient and Hessian matrix of $\rho_{i, 1:t}^{\btheta, \bmu}$ is unstable due to the probability product, which may cause even larger variability when constructing confidence intervals for the one-step estimator and lead to the undercoverage of the true parameter.
+The direct estimation of the gradient and Hessian matrix of $\rho_{i, 1:t}^{\btheta, \bmu}$ is unstable due to the probability product, which may cause even larger variability when constructing CIs for the one-step estimator and lead to undercoverage of the true parameter.
 Therefore, we propose to calculate them numerically.
-An estimate of the partial derivative at the coordinate $j = 1, \dots, d$ is calculated using the symmetric difference quotient as
+An estimate of the partial derivative at the coordinate $j \in \{1:d\}$ is calculated using the symmetric difference quotient as

 where